🧪Mini-Labs Overview

 Deploy a single GPU-enabled VM using Azure Bicep to host AI inference workloads.

-Bicep, Azure CLI, NVidia Drivers
+Bicep, Azure CLI, NVIDIA Drivers

 Publish a trained model as an inference endpoint using Azure Machine Learning and YAML configuration.